world-class/notes/level_5/computer-security/student-notes/felipe-balbi/notes.md

 the problem has exponentially more difficult.
 If \(T=1\), then
 \(\frac{1}{2}\) hashes will start with 1 zero.
 If \(T=n\), then
 \(\frac{1}{2^{n+1}}\) hashes will solve the problem.

+<a id="org54405f6"></a>

+# Week 15

+Key Concepts

+-   Explain how arbitrary data can be securely stored on the bitcoin blockchain.
+-   Define the term &rsquo;smart contract&rsquo; and state the limitations of smart contracts on the bitcoin blockchain.
+-   Identify differences between the bitcoin and ethereum systems.

+<a id="org4a53cee"></a>

+## Data on the blockchain

+Data can be stored in the blockchain, usually using the COINBASE field.

+<a id="orgef96c90"></a>

+## Programs on the blockchain

+Programs can be stored on the blockchain.
+Bitcoin scripts dictate how the transaction can be verified.
+These programs are called *Smart Contracts*.
+The *[P2PKH](https://en.bitcoin.it/wiki/Script)* (Pay to Public Key Hash) is a commonly used program for this purpose.

+<a id="org38a1ef8"></a>

+## Introduction to ethereum

+Ethereum was created focussed on data and programs, rather than currency.

+Ethereum consists of the following major concepts:

+-   **Blockchain:** Very similar to Bitcoin
+-   **Nodes:** Powerful computers that maintain the state of the blockchain
+-   **Currency:** Nodes gain ETH (the currency) for mining blocks and processing transactions
+-   **Ethereum Virtual Machine (EVM):** Embedded in the blockchain.
+Transactions can execute tasks on the EVM, which changes its state
+-   **Accounts:** Hold ETH balance
+-   **Transactions:** Transfer ETH from one account to another
+-   **Smart Contracts:** Execute tasks on the EVM

 # Footnotes